herzamos/herzamos.github.io/_posts/2021-12-27-deciphering-C-declaration.md

 int **x[10]
        ^^^^
 ```
-The declaration is now "x is an array of 10.".
+The declaration is now "x is an array 10 of.".
 Proceed with step 3 and we run out of symbols:
 ```c
 int **x[10]
 ^^^^^^
 ```
-Our declaration is finally "x is an array of 10 pointer to pointer to int.".
+Our declaration is finally "x is an array 10 of pointer to pointer to int.".
 The solution was indeed “declare x as array 10 of pointer to pointer to int”.

 Say you now want to decipher the following declaration: